SS Tynwald (1936): Royal Navy service - HMS Tynwald

 At the end of 1940, she was compulsorily acquired, fitted out as an auxiliary anti-aircraft ship and commissioned as HMS Tynwald on 1 October 1941.
 Armed with 6 4-inch AA guns (3x2), and eight 2-pdr (40mm) AA guns (2x4).
-After a year on convoy escort duties around Britain she was assigned to Operation Torch, the Allied landing in North Africa, and was involved in the attack on Algiers on 8 November 1942.
+After a year on convoy escort duties around Britain she was assigned to Operation Torch, the Allied landing in North Africa, and was involved in the amphibious assault on Algiers on 8 November 1942.

 Three days later the ship was part of a task force sent to capture an airfield near Bougie (modern Béjaïa) 100 miles east of Algiers.
 At the centre of the force were infantry landing craft, and the covering force included the cruiser HMS Sheffield, the monitor HMS Roberts, Tynwald and fourteen other supporting vessels.
 The first landing met with little or no opposition, and the Bougie harbour was occupied.
 However, it proved impossible to capture the airfield from the sea owing to adverse weather conditions.
 Instead, the attacking force that was still at sea came under heavy enemy air attack in the Battle of Béjaïa.